In March 2015, Muhammadu Buhari made history by becoming the first presidential candidate in Nigeria to unseat an incumbent president in an election.

 The Nigerian elections are likely to be extremely close.
 Yet, a large amount of the country’s population does not feel inspired by either candidate.
 In fact, turnout is predicted to be low, especially among youths, and many Nigerians have stated that they feel they are choosing between two bad candidates.
 The election will likely be decided on if Nigerians believe that Buhari or Atiku will improve the country’s standing on the three aforementioned issues.

-R. Maxwell Bone is an intern in the Africa Center at the Atlantic Council.
+R. Maxwell Bone was an intern with the Africa Center.
 Follow him on twitter @maxbone55.